dario-vega/demo-lab-baggage/README.md

 # demo-lab-baggage

 The multi-tier application has been the most used architecture pattern for decades.
 The multi-tier pattern provides good guidelines for you to follow to ensure decoupled and scalable application components that can be separately managed and maintained.

-For detailed information about this demo, [read the following blog](https://blogs.oracle.com/nosql)
+For introductory information about this demo, [read the following blog](https://blogs.oracle.com/nosql)

 ## The Serverless Logic Tier
 The logic tier of the three-tier architecture represents the brains of the application.
-Integrating API Gateway, Streams and functions to form your logic tier can be so revolutionary.
-The features of those services allow you to build a serverless production application that is highly available, scalable, and secure.
-Your application could use thousands of servers, however by leveraging this pattern you do not have to manage even a single one.
+Integrating these components: an API Gateway, Streams, and Functions; in your logic tier can be revolutionary.
+The features of these services allow you to build a serverless production application that is highly available, scalable, and secure.
+Your application could use thousands of servers, however, by leveraging this pattern you do not have to manage even a single one.

 In addition, by using these managed services together you gain the following benefits:
 *	No operating systems to choose, secure, patch, or manage.